getify/You-Dont-Know-JS/scope-closures/ch1.md

 // Ugh!
 ```

 If the `eval(..)` had not been present, the `oops` variable in `console.log(oops)` would not exist, and would throw a Reference Error.
-But `eval(..)` modifies the scope of the `badIdea()` function at run-time.
+But `eval(..)` modifies the scope of the `badIdea()` function at runtime.
 This is a bad idea for many reasons, including the performance hit of modifying the already compiled and optimized scope, every time `badIdea()` runs.
 Don't do it!

-The second cheat is the `with` keyword, which essentially dynamically turns an object into a local scope -- its properties are treated as identifiers in that scope's block:
+The second cheat is the `with` keyword, which essentially dynamically turns an object into a local scope—its properties are treated as identifiers in that scope's block:

 ```js
 var badIdea = {